jhpyle/docassemble/_docs/functions.md

 For more information about titles, see the documentation for the [`metadata` initial block].

+## <a name="session_tags"></a>session_tags()

+Every interview and interview session can be "tagged" with "tags."
+If you include a `tags` directive in your interview's [`metadata`], and the `tags` directive is a [list], then you will define the tags for the interview itself.
+These tags can be seen on the [list of available interviews] that can be started (`/list`) and on the list of saved interviews that can be resumed (`/interviews`).

+The tags associated with an interview session can be edited using [Python] code.
+The function `session_tags()` returns a [Python set] representing the tags.
+It isn't technically a [Python set], but it works just like one, and it allows you to use the read and write the tags associated with the interview session.

+{% include side-by-side.html demo="tags" %}

 # <a name="browser"></a>Functions for determining information about the browser

 ## <a name="language_from_browser"></a>language_from_browser()